On Venus you may be close to the boundary between delight and terror...

 The weight of the Patrolmen’s outfits was enough that Ina just walked straight into the water, slowly sinking with each step, until I was swimming over her head.
 In my pocket was my knife, which I’d retrieved while the other two readied themselves for our expedition.

 I kept my eyes fixed on the darkening surface of the water, my feet tingling as I imagined something awful grabbing me from below.
 Ina’s helmet lights were like a pair of eyes watching me from the depths, but they comforted me in that I might at least see something coming for me in their glow.

 When we reached the Christopher, I watched Ina move slowly down its length, staying close all the time.
 No doubt she and her fellow were in constant communication.
 I needed to be quick.

 She stopped as her helmet filled with water, and then started flailing, but her suit kept her from rising.
-I panicked when she fired her gun wildly, stabbing her repeatedly before rushing to the surface and swimming away.
+I stabbed her over and over, but when she fired her gun wildly I panicked and rushed to the surface.
 Finally, the lights stopped stirring.

 Before I allowed myself a moment to contemplate my crime, I called to Paul.